M4ximumPizza/fccl-project/README.md

 ## Contributing

 If you want to contribute to this project.
 Please send a PR with your changes and we will review it.

 If you want to add a new project, please create a new folder with the name of the project and add a README.md.

 ### Planned projects:

-[] Java Development Kit (Centurion) <br>
+[] Java Development Kit (Gladiator) <br>
 [] C++ & C Compiler <br>
 [] Game Engine Framework (C++ & Java) <br>
-[] Web Server (Javascript) <br>
-[] Game Client (Minecraft Upgraded) <br>
+[] Minecraft server (Java)

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.TXT) file for details.